2degrees/djeneralize/docs/source/querying.rst

 :class:`~djeneralize.query.SpecializedQuerySet` uses the final specialization mode of operation.
 This can also be set by calling :meth:`~djeneralize.query.SpecializedQuerySet.final`.
-Conversely, if we want to swtich to returning direct specializations, we simply call :meth:`~djeneralize.query.SpecializedQuerySet.direct`.
+Conversely, if we want to switch to returning direct specializations, we simply call :meth:`~djeneralize.query.SpecializedQuerySet.direct`.
 Both of these method return the updated queryset::